ladybug-podcast/ladybugpodcast/README.md

   Welcome to the Ladybug Podcast!
 </h1>

-Hosted by Kelly Vaughn, Ali Spittel, Emma Wedekind, and Lindsey Kopacz, Ladybug Podcast is debugging the tech industry.
+Hosted by Kelly Vaughn, Ali Spittel, and Emma Wedekind, the Ladybug Podcast is debugging the tech industry.
 Every Monday dive into a new topic within tech, entrepreneurship, and careers.

 ## About our website
 Our podcast website is built using [Gatsby](https://gatsbyjs.org) and is fully open source!
 Find a bug?
 Think something could be better presented?
 Open a PR or issue and let us know!